Society of Physics Students

 Here at Marshall, during the above award years, the make-up of the SPS organization has fluctuated from being mostly comprised of physics majors to only having a few physics majors; the group is always looking to recruit from other majors, especially those in science education or STEM related fields.
 The main objective of SPS at Marshall is to have fun as a group.
 We encourage interested students in the sciences, and physics in particularly, to develop and grow in their knowledge base of science and physics related research, develop a strong collegiate bond between faculty and students, promote public interest and awareness in science in general and specifically physics, and recognize high levels of student achievements by means of a Sigma Pi Sigma induction.

 Since fall 2019, decided by the then current SPS members and continued until now, it was decided that SPS would be more of an outreach and recruiting student organization for those in the Physics Department/program who are involved in outreach or assisting with the SPS group’s own outreach activities that they devise.
-In spring 2020, through Fall 2021, many of the planned outreach events were cancelled due to COVID; however, SPS students were still able to conduct virtual outreach and promote physics and the department via their virtual Faces of Physics speaker Series and Science Olympiad Coaching (more details for both in the links below).
+In spring 2020, through Fall 2021, many of the planned outreach events were cancelled due to COVID; however, SPS students were still able to conduct virtual outreach and promote physics and the department via their virtual Faces of Physics speaker Series and virtual Science Olympiad Coaching (more details for both in the links below).
 The SPS group does have interests in fundraising activities in an effort to save money to go on a fun/cool/educational trip at the end of either the semester or academic year depending on how much money is raised and available.
 At the end of every semester would be ideal for a trip.
 This trip could be to a national lab/school/graduate program/etc. An additional goal for SPS will also be networking for the students for future employment; so, meetings will likely host speakers from academia and industry.

 Want to Become a SPS Member at Marshall University?